10 min read

-The first downside you’ll face as a physical product creator is the cost.
 Businesses that create and sell physical products operate on a very different financial basis than those creating digital products.
 They have to think about the cost of manufacturing and shipping.
 There’s overhead, inventory, and storing to also consider.
 After all, once you’ve created your product, you have to put it somewhere, and I’m guessing you don’t want your living room to become your warehouse.

-The second downside is the lack of scalability.
 Creating and keeping up with your physical product is going to take a lot of your time, particularly at the beginning.
 Prototyping, testing, creating, and manufacturing an actual physical product is no easy feat.
 Unless you can afford to hire a team that handles that day-to-day creation, packaging, shipping, and customer support, it will be difficult to scale your business.

 While these are definitely big hurdles, they are by no means insurmountable.
 People do it every day.
 Are you ready to be one of those people?

 Selling a product online is easier than ever these days.
 A newbie could have a storefront up and running in no-time with shops like Etsy and Shopify.
-And you really do have your pick of the litter when it comes to choosing an e-commerce platform.
+And you really do have your pick of the litter when it comes to choosing an ecommerce platform.
 But when you’re selling a physical product, there are a couple other steps you need to think about.

 Of course, you need to figure out how to manufacture your product.
 Will you make it on your own or will you outsource it?
 Or will you even be selling something you’ve created?
 There’s a ton of bloggers out there selling other businesses' goods.
 Think about all of your friends who sell essential oils or resell items on Etsy and eBay.
 They’re all selling physical products online!